Aldershot: Football

-The local professional football team is Aldershot Town who compete in the Football Conference.
+The local professional football team is Aldershot Town who compete in the National League.
 Before 1992 the local club was Aldershot, which folded on 25 March 1992, while playing in the Football League Fourth Division.
 The current club was formed shortly afterwards and achieved five promotions in its first 16 seasons to return to the Football League in 2008.
 The previous Aldershot club's biggest success arguably came in 1987, just five years before closure, when they became the first team to win the Football League Fourth Division promotion play-offs, at the expense of a far bigger club – Wolverhampton Wanderers.

 Since 1927, the main football ground in the town, and home of both teams, is the Recreation Ground, also known as The Rec.
 It has a capacity for 7,100, of which 2,000 can be seated.

 A number of successful current and former footballers are from the Aldershot area, including Johnny Berry, who was born in the town in 1926.
 He played for Birmingham City and Manchester United before his playing career was ended by injuries sustained in the Munich air disaster on 6 February 1958.
 He had won three league title medals with Manchester United.
 He later returned to Aldershot and continued to live locally until he died in September 1994, at the age of 68.

 Other footballers born in Aldershot include Craig Maskell (a striker for clubs including Southampton, Swindon Town and Reading) during the 1980s and 1990s, and Bruce Rioch (who played for clubs including Aston Villa and Derby County before managing clubs including Middlesbrough and Arsenal).

 On 25 October 2011, Aldershot Town played Manchester United at the Recreation Ground in the League Cup 4th round losing 3–0, their most successful run to-date in the Carling Cup.